 the design professional to be paid.
 The agreement must be limited to addressing the immediate crisis, and repair and/or

 replacement work in order to meet the emergency and cannot go beyond the scope of such work.
-O/A Agreements for
+The Owner's Declaration of Emergency must be attached to the O/A Agreement.

-locally-funded K-12 emergency projects must be submitted to the State Department of Education (SDE) State School
+O/A Agreements for fully locally-funded K-12 emergency projects must be submitted to the Alabama State Department of Education (SDE), LEA Auxiliary Services, School

-emergency projects must be submitted to Division of Construction Management (DCM) for review.
+emergency projects must be submitted to DCM for review.

 The following additional terms are applicable only to state agencies whose professional services contracts are reviewed